gdanov/annotate/README.md

 There are three different ways to express the shape of a map in annotate.

-1. A heterogeneous map, that is a map whose keys all conform to a single type, and likewise, whose values all conform to a single type.
+1. A homogeneous map, that is a map whose keys all conform to a single type, and likewise, whose values all conform to a single type.
 2. A map with specific, named keys whose corresponding values conform to a specific type.
 3. An empty map.
 This type checks against an empty map, and only an empty map.